Welcome to Baltimore Hot Yoga & Wellness!

 Can I bring any props into class?

-In our yoga series, the majority of students have everything they need without any external props.
-The structure of this yoga series allows your body to use its creative intelligence and natural resistance to realign, tone, and restore everything to perfect order.
+In the 26&2, the majority of students have everything they need without any external props.
 However, we do occasionally recommend the short-term use of props during recovery from certain injuries.
 Please speak with your instructor before class about the use of props.

 Do I need to sign up before class?